-For example, a patient seeing a spine surgeon, for example, can often see a physiatrist in the same suite of offices if nonsurgical care is recommended.
-In reverse, if a physiatrist believes a patient is in need of surgery, a simple referral to one of the surgeon's at the same location can be made.
+For example, a patient seeing a spine surgeon can often consult a physiatrist in the same office suite, if nonsurgical care is recommended.
+Likewise, if a physiatrist determines a patient may benefit from surgery, a referral to an appropriate surgeon at the same location can usually be made.
 This arrangement allows for an easy transition for patients and improved communication among physicians.

 In addition to acting as partners with other specialists in the delivery of care, HSS physiatrists take an active role in collaborative research, such as conducting surveys to clearly identify patient expectations and goals of care.
 Areas of study include regenerative medicine, a discipline in which platelet-rich plasma, bone morphogenic proteins and/or stem cells may be used to repair and restore damaged and diseased musculoskeletal tissue.

-“It’s important for research teams to include members of multiple departments,” Dr. Press notes.
-“Bringing together different points of view helps us get a better understanding of what the research shows and which patients may potentially benefit from it.”
+It’s important for research teams to include members of multiple departments.
+Bringing together different points of view helps us get a better understanding of what the research shows and which patients may potentially benefit from it.